 There only two clinically-proven hair loss treatments for male pattern baldness and neither of these are natural.
-Finasteride 1mg is an once-a-day oral DHT inhibitor which is taken in tablet form and is often used alongside the other MHRA and FDA approved treatment, minoxidil, to promote hair growth.
+Finasteride 1mg is an once-a-day oral DHT inhibitor which is taken in tablet form and can be used alone or alongside the other MHRA licensed and FDA approved treatment, high strength minoxidil, to promote hair growth.

-We would advise you to have a personal consultation with a hair loss specialist in order to find out what is likely to be the best option for you.
-This is free of charge and can be done in person at one of Belgravia’s Central London hair loss clinics, or online if you are based elsewhere in the UK or abroad.
+We would advise you to have a personal consultation with a hair loss specialist in order to determine your suitability for treatment and to find out which is likely to be the best option for you.